ELP Freshmen Seminar

 Learning about ourselves and shaping who we are

-Students are provided with an overview of ELP Seminar, services provided to ELP students, and are provided a tour of the ELP offices.
+Students are provided with an overview of ELP Seminar and services provided to ELP students.

 When groups unite for a common cause, not all in the group have similar abilities or drive.
 Learning to lead involves both understanding when to and how to guide others.
 Students will view a video showing leadership and the importance of support in leadership, followed by a group activity reinforcing the role of leaders and supporters in a group setting.